NillionNetwork/nillion-docs/docs/nilup.md

 To install `nilup`, run: `curl https://nilup.nilogy.xyz | bash`

-If you install the Nillion SDK using `nilup`, all the Nillion SDK commands will be managed by `nilup` and it will pick the version to use base on the next order.
+If you install the Nillion SDK using `nilup`, all the Nillion SDK commands will be managed by `nilup`, which will pick the version to use based on the next order, from highest to lowest priority: the `+<version>` flag, the `nil-sdk.toml` file, and the global version set with the `use` command.

 ### `+<version>` flag
 When you call any Nillion SDK command like `nada` you can add a `+<version>` argument to use that version of `nada`.